 “Some have enough financial resources available in institutional aid that they can actually commit to meeting all of their student’s full financial need, while other schools don’t have the same financial security,” said Karen McCarthy, director of policy analysis for the National Association of Student Financial Aid Administrators.

-North Greenville University, for example, a Southern Baptist liberal arts school in Tigerville, South Carolina, awards grants or scholarships to 100 percent of incoming freshman, according to the net price calculator on its website.
-That brings the average undergraduate tuition price for freshman to $19,104 in 2016.1
+North Greenville University, for example, a Southern Baptist liberal arts school in Tigerville, South Carolina, awards grants or scholarships to nearly 100 percent of incoming freshman, according to the net price calculator on its website.
+That brings the average undergraduate tuition price for freshman to roughly $24,206.1

 And Harvard College famously pays all costs for students and families that have a total income that’s less than $65,000.
 Indeed, 20 percent of its students pay nothing at all.2

-A generous financial aid package is helpful to all college-bound students, of course, but it’s critical to making college affordable for many.
-(Related: A Primer on College Financial Aid )
+A generous financial aid package is helpful to all college-bound students, of course, but it’s critical to making college affordable for many. ( Learn more: A primer on college financial aid )

 Scholarships, grants, and other free money

 Some higher learning institutions, including most of the Ivy League schools, only offer grants and scholarships to students who demonstrate financial need.

 Others offer a proportionately higher number of performance awards, or merit-based aid, to attract top talent, targeting athletes, musicians, scholars, and those who contribute to their communities.

 Similarly, some collegiate scholarships are tied to a field of study and funded by private companies or organizations looking to cultivate the next generation of young professionals.

 A number of organizations and news outlets have simplified the process of ferreting out the schools with the deepest pockets, culling together lists of colleges and universities that meet their stated criteria.